 If you have been assessed by adult social care as eligible for social care support and are receiving a personal budget, you can choose to take this as direct payments.
 This means that the council will give you the money to purchase your own care and support (this is not a 'benefit' and can only be used to buy the care and support services that you need).
 Direct payments provide choice, flexibility and control over your care and allows you to live a more independent life.
-You can discuss direct payments with your social worker, or the direct payments co-ordinator on 01384 814979.
+You can discuss direct payments with your social worker, or the access team on 0300 555 0055.

 There is another Direct Payment.
 This is to do with benefits.
 Instead of using an order book to get benefits they get paid straight into a bank account or post office account.
 The information here is not about the kind of Direct Payments to do with benefits.